 After reading New Lands in 1923, reporter Tiffany Ellsworth Thayer began writing to Charles Fort and they became friends.
 Charles, being a very reserved man who openly referred to himself as a “hermit,” had no other friends besides Thayer and Theodore Dreiser.
 Fort had no telephone at home and, because of his phobia of making phone calls and difficulty with social situations, made fewer than 20 phone calls in his life.

 He spent his days staying inside, studying in the library or occasionally going to the movies with his wife.
 He remained withdrawn from the world but very interested in people.
 Unlike later readers, Fort did not dedicate himself to the task of personally investigating or truly explaining odd claims himself.
-Instead he merely collected them in print and displayed them as unprovable and unexplainable gems of information to give a place in the limelight and hold over the heads of the scientific minds of the day.
+Instead he merely collected them in print and displayed them as unprovable and unexplainable gems of information to give a place in the limelight and to hold over the heads of the scientific minds of the day.

 In January of 1920 prohibition of alcohol began in the United States.
 Fort’s wife, like many Americans, began making her own alcohol which they both enjoyed.
 Fort’s book New Lands (1923) was a poor seller.
 In 1925, his proposed book “Skyward Ho!” was rejected.
 He and his wife moved to London that summer where he spent most of his time in the British Museum.
 While living there in 1927, he invented the game Super-Checkers which was a version of checkers which involved hundreds of small checker pieces and military troop-like movements.

 Side note: Super Checkers featured slightly less than four hundred pieces on a game surface of eight hundred tiny bits of cardboard squares on thumbtacks arranged on a large tablecloth.
-Each players began by putting the pieces in formation.
+Each player began by putting the pieces in formation.
 Fort preferred two wedges meeting at their points.
 One player would begin moving pieces, for example about a hundred, until the second player told them to stop.
 Then the second player makes a similar number of moves.
 This might be repeated in flanking maneuvers.
 Fighting would then take place, one piece at a time, as in regular checkers.
 The rules were all but improvised and chaotic, seemingly only understood by Fort alone.

 Fort would play checkers against himself or convince neighbors and landlords who would quickly be confounded by the procedure of playing the game.
 In 1928 Fort sent a letter to the New York Sun’s “What Do You Think” Column outlining the elements of the game.
 “Super-checkers is going to be a great success,” he wrote in a letter.
 “I have met four more people who consider it preposterous.”

 Fort moved back to New York in 1928, his poor eyesight put an end to his library work of article clipping.
 The Wall-street Crash of October 1929 which triggered The Great Depression had its effects on Charles Fort as well.
 He fell into a deep depressive and lonely state.
 In effort to find a new direction away from oddities he tried various different manuscripts such as “A Book About Caciques” about living with parrots and “The Giant, The Insect and The Philanthropic-looking Old Gentleman” a fictional short story about Fort himself encountering a strange character which he never tried to sell.
-This qualifies as the first example of Fortean-fiction which would much later be a genre onto itself.
+This qualifies as the first example of Fortean-fiction which would much later be a genre unto itself.
 In his notes Fort also listed two unknown failed manuscripts as “MF” and “WW.”

 Tiffany Ellsworth Thayer had moved to NY in 1926 to pursue acting but became an advertising manager selling short stories and pulp magazines.
-Thirteen Men (1930) became a best seller for NY publisher Claude Kendall.
+Thayer’s Thirteen Men (1930) became a best seller for NY publisher Claude Kendall.
 Each chapter told the life story of juror and the thirteenth chapter, the confessions of a killer on trial, in which he warned parents not to let their children read Charles Fort’s Book of The Damned filled with data of “rainfalls of butter and pork chops” as it is too “heady for mere men.”

 Charles Fort went through various title ideas: “Snoozers and Saps and Skyward Ho!”, “Skyward Ho!” and “God and the fishmonger.”
 Sussman suggested “God is an idiot” to draw headlines based on a line from the text but Fort objected saying it was too dogmatic.
 Even the idea of adding a question mark, he thought, was “weak.”
 Fort suggested “If the time has come” or “The time has come” but worried it sounded too sure of itself.